-A week or two ago I embarked on a search to find a replacement for my old microsavings app, Digit, because they had started charging a monthly fee.
-I have an aversion to paying fees to save money, especially when there are free alternatives that I can use instead.
+A week or two ago I embarked on a search to find a replacement for my old microsavings app, Digit.

-In writing up a list of microsavings sites and apps that could be good alternatives to Digit, I came upon a free app that was similar in some respects, but in many ways was a superior product.
+In writing up a list of microsavings sites and apps that could be good alternatives to Digit, I came upon an app that was similar in some respects, but in many ways was a superior product.

 What Is Qapital?